-Here again the girl is fronting her shoulder to point towards the camera.
+Here again, the girl is fronting her shoulder to point towards the camera.
 The question for a parent then is – can you spot the difference?

 Looking closing at the two pictures should reveal that when the girl in the first picture is fronting her shoulder to face the camera, she is also exposing her neck.
 Instinctively, we tend to hide our necks when we feel threatened since the neck hosts a bunch of very critical nerves and tracks.
 Any situation making one feel the need to defend oneself would make the neck disappear, which is what the girl in the second picture is doing.
 She has lifted both her shoulders up.
 This gives what is called a turtle effect.

 As parents, it is up to us to be able to tell minor differences in the body language of our children so that we can heed to their happiness and worries and be able to interact better with them.
 Your body language also plays a big role in the communication process with your kid.
 Kids do read body language and respond decisively.

 Want to learn more?
 Invite us to deliver a talk or conduct a workshop at your premises!